ACHYUTANANDA-SAHOO/ARTIFICIAL-INTELLEGENCE/README.md

 DAY 3 LAB :

-12. Write the python program for Tic Tac Toe game. --- || <br />
+12. Write the python program for Tic Tac Toe game. --- Uploaded || <br />
 13. Write the python program to implement Minimax algorithm for gaming --- Uploaded || <br />
 14. Write the python program to implement Apha & Beta pruning algorithm --- Uploaded || <br />
-15. Write the python program to implement Decision Tree --- || <br />
+15. Write the python program to implement Decision Tree --- Uploaded || <br />

+17. Write the prolog program to implement family tree --- Uploaded ||<br/>
+18. Write a Prolog Program to suggest Dieting System based on Disease. --- Uploaded ||<br/>
+19. Write a Prolog program to implement Monkey Banana Problem --- Uploaded ||<br/>
+20. Write a Prolog Program for fruit and its color using Back Tracking. --- Uploaded ||<br/>
+21. Write a Prolog Program to implement Best First Search algorithm --- Uploaded ||<br/>
+22 Write the prolog program for Medical Diagnosis --- Uploaded ||<br/>
+23 Write a Prolog Program for forward Chaining.
+Incorporate required queries. --- Uploaded ||<br/>
+24 Write a Prolog Program for backward Chaining.
+Incorporate required queries. --- Uploaded ||<br/>
+25 Create a Web Blog using Word press to demonstrate Anchor Tag, Title Tag, --- || <br/>